 She credits her success and move into academia to her colleagues and mentors, who helped her realize her potential.

 Giving back to the community

 Mentoring program for adolescent girls

-Dr. Moore believes so strongly in the power of mentorship that she created a program of her own—an empowerment program for adolescent girls ages 12-14 that focuses on self-esteem, education, leadership, mentorship, health and wellness.
+Dr. Moore believes so strongly in empowering women and in the power of mentorship that she created a program of her own—an empowerment program for adolescent girls ages 12-14 that focuses on self-esteem, education, leadership, mentorship, health and wellness.
 This year, the program was done through the Somerdale Park School in Somerdale, NJ.
 Next year, it will expand to Philadelphia, with global aspirations for the future.

 “It’s my passion and goal to make sure individuals that come from similar backgrounds as myself have that same opportunity,” she said.

 Practicing in her hometown

 In addition to empowering women through her mentorship program, Dr. Moore also believes in giving back to her community directly.
 Thus, in addition to her duties as professor and program lead, she also continues to practice nursing in Camden where she grew up, at Osborn Family Health Center—a federally funded health center that caters to underserved communities with healthcare disparities.
 At the center, patients have access to telemedicine, transportation, and resources that they might not have otherwise.